pakonda/jest-expo/README.md

 # jest-expo

+## The jest-expo repository has moved to https://github.com/expo/expo/tree/master/packages/jest-expo.

+This repository has been archived and will be removed one day.

+---

 A [Jest](https://facebook.github.io/jest/) preset to painlessly test your Expo apps.

 If you have problems with the code in this repository, please file issues & bug reports